Chapter 29 Dress it up!

 Remove output types we don’t need: from

-output from here on out.
-This means you can get rid of this part of the YAML in_output.yml
+_output.yml.
+All of our cookbook content will only deal with thegitbookoutput from here on out.
+This means you can get rid of this part of the YAML in_output.yml:

 We’ll fill out our YAML options one line at a time and show you what the growing YAMLs look like as we go.